Col23

 Project website

-GRAFT’s conversion expands on the building’s existing characteristics and optimizes it for use as a modern coworking space that combines architectural innovation with the demands of a future-oriented working environment.
+For the conversion, GRAFT further developed the existing qualities of the building and optimized it for its future use as a modern coworking space, combining architectural innovation with the requirements of a future-oriented workplace.

-The resulting coworking space will set new standards for modern forms of work in an inspiring, sustainable setting.
+The resulting coworking space sets new standards for modern work in a sustainable and inspiring environment.

 Project Partners